Whip up this Sweet and Savory Vegetarian Cornish Pasties recipe next time you need an easy and versatile appetizer!

 Being the total Harry Potter freak that I am, I briefly considered making pumpkin pasties before I settled on this version which features apples, root vegetables, and tarragon.

 The sweetness from the apples provides the perfect complement to the robust, earthy flavors of the parsnip and turnip.
-If you prefer, you can use waxy potatoes in place of the more pungent turnips and parsnips.
+If you prefer, you can use waxy potatoes in place of the more pungent turnips and parsnips in this vegetable Cornish pasty recipe.

 I haven’t tried it yet, but I have a sneaking suspicion that raisins would be a delicious addition as well.

 Holidays are always made more memorable by sharing a meal, and even more so when that meal is prepared together.
-There’s something really special about updating tried and true recipes to suit your own family’s tastes, so definitely get creative with this recipe!
+There’s something really special about updating tried and true recipes to suit your own family’s tastes, so definitely get creative with this vegetarian Cornish pasty recipe!

-Frontier products can be found in most well-stocked grocery stores, or you can also easily order them on their website or through Amazon at this link:
+Frontier products can be found in most well-stocked grocery stores, or you can also easily order this Tarragon from Amazon.

 Here’s the Recipe!